-Learn how to install and run AI and ML applications with vSphere Bitfusion, and run benchmarks to test the performance of your vSphere Bitfusion and TensorFlow deployment.
-To use TensorFlow, you also install NVIDIA CUDA and NVIDIA CUDA Deep Neural Network library (cuDNN).
+Learn how to install and run AI and ML applications with vSphere Bitfusion, and run benchmarks and test to measure the performance of your vSphere Bitfusion deployment.
+To use TensorFlow, PyTorch, and YOLO, you also install NVIDIA CUDA and NVIDIA CUDA Deep Neural Network library (cuDNN).
 CUDA is a computing library developed by NVIDIA that enables general computing on GPUs. cuDNN is a GPU-accelerated library of primitives for use with deep neural networks.

 Download vSphere Bitfusion

 To begin your deployment, download the vSphere Bitfusion appliance and client software packages.

 Explore Our Videos